opdsbanasya/NamsteReact/Episode 9/README.md

 # Optimising our App
 ## Single Responsibility Principle
 - _A single entity takes single responsibility._
-- For example, ResMEnu is a component that has a single job to display the menu of restaurants.
+- For example, `ResMenu` is a component that has a single job to display the menu of restaurants.
-- This is a good way to maintain the code in mosular passion, means breakdown the code into small modules.
+- This is a good way to `maintain` the code in modular passion, means breakdown the code into small modules.
-- When we apply test cases, it will be easy to test the code, or easy to catch the bug.
+- When we apply test cases, it will be easy to test the code, or `easy to catch the bug`.
 - _SRP_ makes code reusable, testable, and maintainable.

 ## Custom Hooks
-- Hooks are just a utility function that can be used to share logic between components.
+- Hooks are just a `utility function` that can be used to share logic between components.
 - We can create our own hooks.
-- When you creating a hook, you should start the name of the hook with 'use'.
+- When you creating a hook, you should start the name of the hook with `use`.
 It in not mandatory but it is a convention.
-If you don't start the name with 'use', then React will not be able to identify it as a hook or linter will give you a warning if you are using eslint.
+If you don't start the name with `use`, then React will not be able to identify it as a hook or linter will give you a warning if you are using `linters`.
 - Let's create a custom hook for fetching data from the server:
 ```javascript
 const useResMenu = (resId) => {